GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 );
 NVIC_IRQ_ClearPending(PERIPH1_IRQn);
 NVIC_IRQ_Enable(PERIPH1_IRQn);
+ASSERT_DRIVER_STATUS(PERIPH_SetOperationState(PERIPH1, DRIVER_STATUS_ON));
 ```

 This sequence makes interrupt intent visible at the call site.
 Omitting the
 source setter preserves existing source state; disabling sources likewise
 requires an explicit `DRIVER_STATUS_OFF` request.

+Root configuration does not query NVIC delivery as a hidden precondition.
+The application owns the sequence from peripheral configuration through IRQ
+source enablement and NVIC delivery to the final active-state transition.

 The staging helpers operate only on non-volatile caller-owned images, use
 Codec transformations for field placement, preserve unrelated fields, return